2026 Kansas gubernatorial election

 The 2026 Kansas gubernatorial election is scheduled to take place on November 3, 2026, to elect the next governor of Kansas.
-Incumbent Democratic Governor Laura Kelly is term-limited and ineligible to seek a third consecutive term.
+The primary elections took place on August 4, 2026.
+Incumbent Democratic governor Laura Kelly is term-limited and ineligible to seek a third consecutive term.
 This will be one of five Democratic-held governorships up for election in 2026 in a state that Donald Trump won in the 2024 presidential election and the only one of those states that Trump won by a double-digit margin.

 Background

-Despite Kansas being a longtime red state in presidential races (and remaining a strongly red state at the federal level to this day), Kelly won the open seat in 2018 with the help of a national "blue wave" in the 2018 midterms as well as the conclusion of the unpopular administration of Sam Brownback, who was nominated by President Donald Trump to serve as United States Ambassador-at-Large for International Religious Freedom in 2017.
-Kelly won re-election in 2022 thanks in part to both her own personal popularity and the negative reaction to the overturning of Roe v.
-Wade, the latter being particularly enhanced by the presence of an abortion referendum on the ballot a few months prior.
-Since her re-election, Kelly has seen a rise in personal popularity, and as of 2024 is one of the ten-most popular governors in the country, which some commentators have attributed to her frequent use of her veto powers and frequent travels across the state.
-However, the Republican Party has for a long time been the dominant party in the state of Kansas, holding 5 of 6 seats in Kansas's congressional delegation as well as a supermajority in both chambers of the state legislature.
-Additionally, no party has held the governorship for more than eight consecutive years since 1957, when Democrat George Docking was inaugurated after 18 straight years of Republican governors.
+Kansas has a long tradition of ticket-splitting at the gubernatorial level: despite the state's consistent support for Republican presidential nominees, Democratic candidates have won the governor's office for the majority of years since the late 1960s, reflecting a pattern of voters distinguishing between state executive and federal races.
+This competitive tradition continued in the 2018 election, when Laura Kelly won the open seat in a favorable national environment during the 2018 midterms and benefited from widespread dissatisfaction with the outgoing administration of Sam Brownback, who had departed mid-term after being nominated by President Donald Trump to serve as United States Ambassador-at-Large for International Religious Freedom in 2017.
+Kelly won re-election in 2022 on the strength of her own personal popularity, with the negative reaction to the overturning of Roe v.
+Wade providing additional tailwind, amplified by the presence of an abortion referendum on the ballot a few months prior.
+Since her re-election, Kelly has seen a continued rise in personal popularity, and as of 2024 ranks among the ten most popular governors in the country, which some commentators have attributed to her frequent use of her veto powers and extensive travel across the state.

+While Democratic candidates have remained competitive at the gubernatorial level, the Republican Party has historically dominated Kansas in federal and legislative politics.
+After the 2024 elections, Republicans maintained their 3-1 majority in Kansas's U.S. House delegation.
+Kansas has been represented in the U.S. Senate exclusively by Republicans since 1939.
+Both chambers of the Kansas Legislature also have Republican supermajorities.
+Since 1957, neither major political party has held the Kansas governor's office for longer than two consecutive terms, reflecting the ongoing competitiveness of the state's executive elections.